Harrishee/leetcode-notes/playground/README.md

 These exercises are best practiced regularly, and you can consolidate them all in the `practice.py` and test them out in the `test.py` file

+Run `python3 test.py` to test out the functions.

 Note: The testcases are not comprehensive.
 Better to test them out in Leetcode or other platforms.